 Jesus moved through the violent crowds, and He calmed the fears of his followers because the true power He possessed was in no way threatened by earthly insults.
 That power is now in us as Christians, and that peace will reside with us until He comes again.
 The scarcity of His outrage points to the impact outrage can have when it is correctly employed.
 This should affect the way we engage culture.

 Human beings were created for communication.
 In fact, Christians maintain that we were placed on this planet to communicate the glory of God, be witnesses of His love and show the worth of His word.
 Because we believe in His word, we know what He created, we know that creation is fallen, and we know it will be restored.

-It is right for Christians to lament injustice and groan with creation over the fallenness of ourselves and our neighbors.
+It is right for Christians to lament injustice and groan with creation over the fallenness of ourselves and our neighbours.
 There is a right way to lament in anger, to express outrage.
 From a position of strength rooted in the truths of God, such expressions will be fewer and far between but more effective.
 Perhaps one of the reasons crowds stood before Jesus in awe at the authority of His words was that when He spoke, He calmed storms rather than provoked them.
 The sooner we reserve our outrage for what angers God, the sooner we can convince a watching world that the God they should trust is not as angry as His followers.